JurikMatej/IBP-NEL-Analysis-Scripts/docs/NEL-analysis-data-contract.md

        - See points 1., 2. & 3. of the previous section
        - Maybe add a graph displaying the increase in NEL deployment over the whole period (the mentioned point 1.)

-    3. The most used collector providers over the whole period (2018-2024)
-       - Not just for each month, but for the whole period of time

 	4. The most used collector providers over the whole period (2018-2024) - deployment begin and remove points in time
        - Lifetime of the collector providers.
 Who was just experimenting & who really means business
+       - 1.: Each provider has a mark in the graph,
+         - x-axis = number of months/occurrences of the provider availability
+         - y-axis = max reporting domains
+       - 2.:
+         - x-axis = time (month)
+         - y-axis = bins of number of reporting domains
+         - plot point (heat) content: count of collectors handling the reports

+    5. Additional interesting collector metrics:
+        - len(rt_collectors) as a metric
+        - top N primary collectors
+        - top N secondary collectors
+        - top N tertiary collectors (probably stop at secondary collectors)
+        - top N TOTAL (all occurrences, any priority) collectors

-    5. Ratio of NEL-monitored resources to non-NEL-monitored resources
+    6. Ratio of NEL-monitored resources to non-NEL-monitored resources
        - url_domain_hosted_resources_with_nel / url_domain_hosted_resources * 100 (for each domain; worth precalculating in BigQuery)
+       - Variability/variety of the NEL configuration on the domain (TODO domains/resources problem)
+       - Visualize probably via a heat graph

-    6. Configuration metrics
+    7. Configuration metrics
           a.
 By separate NEL fields (See point 4. of the previous section)
-          b.
-Most used config over the whole period of time (2018-2024)

-    7. Overview of the monitored resource types (html, js, img, video)
+    8. Overview of the monitored resource types (html, js, img, video)

-	8. Popular domain metrics (case study for the popular sites from TRANCO - interesting domains analysis)
+	9. Popular domain metrics (case study for the popular sites from TRANCO - interesting domains analysis)
        a.
 NEL Usage (as in point 1. of the previous section)
        b.
 Employed Collectors (as in point 2. & 3. of the previous section)
        c.
 Most used config (as in point 4. of the previous section)
        d.
 Deployment changes in time (start, stop - as in point 4 of THIS section)

        This section is to be complemented with the Selenium real-time crawling script:
+         - Compare results of point 7. (this section)
          - Compare results of point 8. (this) for the latest available month (probably 2024-02) with the results of a real-time Selenium crawl

-	9. Eligible domains to crawl for NEL in Real-Time
+	10. Eligible domains to crawl for NEL in Real-Time
        a.
 Domains having interesting ratio of NEL-monitored resources to non-NEL-monitored resources (high url_domain_hosted_resources_with_nel)
        b.
 Domains from the TRANCO list